 In his second of "10 Talks on the Country" held in Taoyuan, which are centered on the theme of "unity," Lai called on people to "oppose the Chinese Communist Party (CCP)" and "safeguard Taiwan."

-Lai said "continuous elections and recall votes" were the way to channel public opinion, an indirect reference to unprecedented mass recall votes seeking to remove opposition Kuomintang (KMT) lawmakers and suspended Hsinchu Mayor Ann Kao (高虹安) from office and giving Lai's Democratic Progressive Party absolute power.
+Lai said "continuous elections and recall votes" were the way to channel public opinion.
+His remarks were seen as alluding to recent, unprecedented mass recall efforts seeking to remove opposition Kuomintang (KMT) lawmakers and the suspended Hsinchu Mayor Ann Kao (高虹安) from office, which could shift the balance of power in favor of Lai's Democratic Progressive Party.

 "Just like striking iron or forging a sword -- you must keep hammering to drive out all the impurities, until all that's left is an iron will to defend our sovereignty and safeguard our democracy," he said.